bitovi/academy/src/react-native/18-maps/maps.md

 ## Objective 2: Add restaurant pins with tooltips to map

+Now that we have a map, let’s add markers for each one of the restaurants.
+When we tap on them, we will navigate to the restaurant detail page, just like we do in the list view.

 <img alt="Screenshot of the restaurant view with the title “Green Bay, Wisconsin.”
 The map is still centered on Green Bay and now has several locations marked with red pins.
 One of the markers is labeled Cheese Curd City, 230 W Kinzie Street.
 The bottom tab bar has icons for Place My Order and Settings." src="../static/img/react-native/18-maps/02-solution.png" style="max-height: 640px; border: 4px solid black; border-radius: 25px;"/>

-Now that we have a map, let’s add markers for each one of the restaurants.
-When we tap on them, we will navigate to the restaurant detail page, just like we do in the list view.

-### Marker
+### Adding markers to a map

 The `Marker` component is used to render a pin on the map.
 It takes several props, but the most important ones are: